iandriver/scicast/README.md

   -annotate_gene_subset ANNOTATE_GENE_SUBSET
-                        Provide path or filename (if in same file) to file with genes to be annotated on gene PCA.
+                        Provide path or filename (if in same file) to file with genes to be annotated on gene PCA (rather than all genes being annotated).
 Must have 'GeneID' header. (default: False)

   -annotate_cell_pca
                         Option will annotate cell PCA with cell names.
 Default is off (False). (default: False)

   -color_cells COLOR_CELLS
-                        Follow with cell group names and pairs (matching cell group names).
+                        Follow this flag with cell group names and pairs                        (matching cell group names).
 Forces color and marker style on group.
 Just color or color and marker can be provided.
-                        Example: Group1,color,marker Group2,red,v (default:
+Example: Group1,color,marker Group2,red,v (default: False)
-                        False)

   -color_genes COLOR_GENES
                         Can be 'same' if names are the same as cell groups.